skltp-incubator/agp-camel/doc/config/config.md

 | takcache.use.vagval.cache | false | Porten |
 | takcache.endpoint.address | http://localhost:8085/tak/teststub/SokVagvalsInfo/v2 | Porten |
 | log.max.payload.size | 49152 | Porten |

+[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
+There is no need to format nicely because it shouldn't be seen.
+Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)

+   [Loggning konfigurering]: <logging_configuration.md>
+   [Detaljerad konfiguration]: <detail_config.md>